 Most customers prefer to rent a car so they can enjoy the luxury of sight-seeing and other non-fishing activities.
 Guides will happily pick up and drop off guests at their accommodations.
 You can arrive and depart Missoula River Lodge on any day of the week.
 Ground transportation from and back to the airport is included in the all-inclusive package.
 Check-in is after 4 PM upon arrival day, and check-out is after breakfast on departure day.

 Flowing through the town of Missoula, the Clark Fork is the major drainage in the area.
-The upper section meanders through meadows and gains momentum as it picks up water from Rock Creek, the Blackfoot and the Bitterroot on its way to the Columbia.
-Clockwork hatches bring these feisty trout to the surface to feed; dry flys drifted through the long flats and back eddy’s produce on this match the hatch fishery.
+The upper section meanders through meadows and gains momentum as it picks up water from Rock Creek, the Blackfoot, and the Bitterroot on its way to the Columbia.
+Clockwork hatches bring these feisty trout to the surface to feed; dry flies drifted through the long flats and back eddy’s produce on this match the hatch fishery.

 Lewis and Clark fished the Bitterroot, and like all the rivers in the area, it remains just as scenic and beautiful as it did hundreds of years ago.
-The east and west forks of the Bitterroot combine for 50 miles of river and the forks join to form more than 80 miles of the main stem of the Bitterroot.
-The fish on the Bitterroot is right where you’d expect them to be: rising off the back of a fallen log, hiding under deep cut banks, or moving from the dark holes into the skinny riffles during a hatch.
+The east and west forks of the Bitterroot combine for 50 miles of river, and the forks join to form more than 80 miles of the main stem of the Bitterroot.
+The fish on the Bitterroot are right where you’d expect them to be: rising off the back of a fallen log, hiding under deep cut banks, or moving from the dark holes into the skinny riffles during a hatch.

 The Blackfoot begins near the Continental Divide outside Lincoln and flows through scenic and wild countryside before its confluence with the Clark Fork, about five miles east of Missoula.
 As the river winds and cuts through canyons and whitewater pour over huge rock shelves, anglers will be surrounded by a vast forest of ponderosa pines.
 It’s truly a primitive wilderness setting on the Blackfoot.

 The “Mo”, as it’s known to local anglers, is famous for its scenery and high numbers of fish per mile.
 The Missouri River below Holter Dam is like no other freestone river in the Missoula area.
-Clean, consistent flows with a rich insect population make for a long season of dry fly fishing.
+Clean, consistent flows and a rich insect population make for a long season of dry fly fishing.
 The Missouri River near Craig, MT simulates the behavior of a giant spring creek.